prrvchr/prrvchr.github.io/README.md

 ### ![gDriveOOo logo][27] [gDriveOOo][28]

-This extension allows you to work in LibreOffice / OpenOffice on your files on your phone (files that you have downloaded to your Android phone), even while offline.
+This extension allows you to work in LibreOffice / OpenOffice on your Google Drive files, even while offline.

 Direct download: **[gDriveOOo.oxt][29]** [![Download][30]][29]